 - For digital information: Data files (raw data and compilations).
 Include a written list of digital files (with accurate file names) created during the internship, with brief information on contents and how it's useful to the MVI when content not obvious.
 Digital backup of all final files and original datasheets should be given to the internship coordinator at end of project. - 2.
 Depending on the tasks negotiated with the intern, one or more of the following will be produced: Data analysis summary of the results obtained from monthly stream testing activities, interpretation of photographic documentation obtained from stream sites, new or altered worksheets and educational materials for future AAS use. - 3.
 Report of the specific internship topic (e.g., stream quality compared among sites sampled)

-Abstract: brief summary of topic and results Introduction: MVI's AAS program, antecedents for Adopt-a-Stream Literature review Study area and methods: site information, selected species, methods Results: data summary as related to topic Discussion: your interpretation and implications of the results, recommendations Acknowledgements Appendices References
+Introduction: MVI's AAS program, antecedents for Adopt-a-Stream

+Discussion: your interpretation and implications of the results, recommendations

-Section B - Sustainability: Gardening and Landscape Design
+Section B - Sustainability: Landscape Design, Farm Production and Gardening